1,000+ Opportunities

 Landowner Assistance Application 785-532-3300 | kfs@ksu. edu Statements and Disclosures KBOR Free Expression Statement © Kansas State University

-Based on current listing details, eligibility includes: Private landowners in Kansas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Private landowners in Kansas.
+Confirm the full requirements in the official notice before applying.

 The Maryland Department of Health Addressing Disparities in Social Determinants of Health (SDOH) and Obesity in Maryland Communities Program is a grant from the Maryland Department of Health that funds community-based interventions targeting health disparities, social determinants of health, and obesity among racial and ethnic minorities in Maryland.
 The program descends from the legacy Minority Outreach and Technical Assistance (MOTA) initiative established in 2001 and focuses on chronic disease prevention, education, and outreach.
 The FY27 RFA deadline was March 11, 2026.
 Eligible applicants are organizations providing community-based health interventions to underserved populations in Maryland.